enrike/txalaparta/README.md

 www.ixi-audio.net/txalaparta

 Description
-This is just a bunch of scripts to research the txalaparta rhythms by implementing them into a digital system.
+An app to research the txalaparta rhythms by implementing them into a digital system.
 It is part of the Doctoral research by Enrike Hurtado.

 what is the txalaparta? >> https://en.wikipedia.org/wiki/Txalaparta